 Print media texts present an enormous variety of use of extended metaphor: an area of research in its own right.
 I would just like to offer a brief insight into the enormous potential of this stylistic technique in figurative conceptualisations.
-Metaphorical PUs are often employed in newspaper headlines, acquiring significance for the whole discourse.23 The metaphor used in the headline conveys an overtone and takes on a prominence in relation to the entire text.
+Metaphorical PUs are often employed in newspaper headlines, acquiring significance for the whole discourse23.
+The metaphor used in the headline conveys an overtone and takes on prominence in relation to the entire text.
 For instance, the Financial Times frequently publishes serious articles in which headlines contain a metaphor that is extended over the whole text, creating a figurative network of semantic and stylistic relationships.
-In headlines, many authors choose PUs as the best way to represent the quintessence of the article, e.g., "What do we do now the climate wolf is at the door?"
-24 (Financial Times, 12 July, 2006, p.
+In headlines, many authors choose PUs as the best way to represent the quintessence of the article, e.g., "What do we do now the climate wolf is at the door24?"
+(Financial Times, 12 July, 2006, p.
 2).

 The first paragraph, which usually serves to set out the gist of the text in greater detail, is a tight network of metaphorical ties.
 We find out that the little boy was gobbled up as punishment for his earlier pranks.
-We read a reference to
+We read a reference to Malthusians who "have been crying wolf25 for a couple of centuries, but in global warming they may well have seen a real one".
+The first paragraph ends with a rhetorical question, "Is global warming a wolf at our door26?"
+Thus, the stretch of text is permeated with figurative meaning created by use of three PUs united by a common metaphorical image.

-^{23.} I call this technique umbrella use: it refers to and covers the whole of the text.
-More on umbrella use see: Naciscione 2010:163-170.
+23 I call this technique umbrella use: it refers to and covers the whole of the text.
+For more on umbrella use, see Naciscione 2010: 163-170.

-The wolf is at the door means "the threat of poverty is upon us" (Spears [2002] 2006).
-This proverb has developed from the PU to keep the wolf from the door ("to avert poverty or starvation") that has existed in the English language across centuries: MiE to kepe the wolf frome the gate/dore; EMoE to kepe the wolfe from the dur.
+24 The wolf is at the door means "the threat of poverty is upon us" (Spears [2002] 2006).
+This proverb has developed from the PU to keep the wolf from the door ("to avert poverty or starvation") that has existed in the English language across centuries: MiE to kepe the wolf from the gate/dore; EMoE to kepe the wolfe from the dur